dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
-so people people have done it
+so people have done it
 parents at University where you teach the functional ones first they're no harder to learn in fact in many ways